ernstlab/CMImpute/README.md

 # CMImpute
 <a href="https://www.biorxiv.org/content/10.1101/2023.11.26.568769v1">Cross-species and tissue imputation of species-level DNA methylation samples across mammalian species.</a>

 CMImpute (Cross-species Methylation Imputation) is a imputation method based on a Conditional Variational Autoencoder (CVAE) to impute methylation values for species-tissue combinations that have not previously been experimentally profiled.
 CMImpute takes as input individual methylation samples along with their corresponding species and tissue labels.
-CMImpute outs a species-tissue combination mean sample, or combination mean sample for short, that represents a species' average methylation values in a particular tissue type.
+CMImpute outputs a species-tissue combination mean sample, or combination mean sample for short, that represents a species' average methylation values in a particular tissue type.

 <img src='method_overview_main_fig.png' width='512'>